wernight/glpong/README.md

 # Compilation

-Using Docker:
+Building the AppImage and  WebAssembly using Docker:

     $ docker compose build
-    $ docker run --rm glpong
+    $ docker compose run --rm glpong

-This will:
+Then either go to http://localhost:8080/glpong.html or run

-  - Generate Linux binaries
+    $ bin/GLPong-x86_64.AppImage

 Alternatively, you may use CMake directly: